RETScreen: History

 The first version of RETScreen was released on April 30, 1998.
 RETScreen Version 4 was launched on December 11, 2007, at Bali, Indonesia by Canada's Minister of the Environment.
 RETScreen Plus was released in 2011.
 RETScreen Suite (integrating RETScreen 4 and RETScreen Plus with numerous additional upgrades), was released in 2012.
 RETScreen Expert was released to the public on September 19, 2016.
 RETScreen Expert Version 8.1 was released on September 21, 2021.

-Program requirements

-This program requires Microsoft® Windows 7 SP1, Windows 8.1 or Windows 10; and Microsoft® .NET Framework 4.7.2 or higher.
-It is possible for the program to work on Apple computers using Parallels or VirtualBox for Mac.

 Partners

 RETScreen is managed under the leadership and ongoing financial support of the CanmetENERGY Varennes Research Centre of Natural Resources Canada, a department of the Government of Canada.
 The core team leverages collaboration with a number of other government and multilateral organisations, with technical support from a large network of experts from industry, government and academia.
 Principal external partners include NASA's Langley Research Center, Ontario's Independent Electricity System Operator (IESO), the Renewable Energy and Energy Efficiency Partnership (REEEP), UNEP's Energy Unit of the Division of Technology, Industry and Economics, the Global Environment Facility (GEF), the World Bank's Prototype Carbon Fund, and York University's Sustainable Energy Initiative.